 Evidence shows that marijuana – which has skyrocketed in average potency over the past decades – is addictive and harmful to the human brain, especially when used by adolescents.
 In US states that have already legalised the drug, there has been an increase in drugged driving crashes, youth marijuana use, and costs that far outweigh tax revenues from marijuana.
 These states have seen a black market that continues to thrive, sustained marijuana arrest rates, and tobacco company investment in marijuana.

 “When people think about ‘cannabis’, they probably immediately think about the same overused photos by the media of a marijuana plant and a joint being smoked.
 But legalising marijuana will be far more than that.
 People will be popping it between classes, sucking on it while driving, drinking it before work, chewing on it while they talk to others, and eating it as a dessert.
 THC concentrate is mixed into almost any type of food or drink.
 The potency of edibles (several times that of an average joint) and their attractiveness to kids will lead to serious problems.
 THC-infused products will include: coffee, ice-cream, baked goods, lolly-pops, fizzy drinks, water bottles, tea, hot cocoa, breath mints & spray, intimate oils, pills, lollies, chewing gum, marinara sauce, baklava, and many more.
-These new products can be delivered rectally, nasally, and vaginally and deliver a quicker high,” says Mr McCoskrie.
+These new products can be delivered rectally, nasally, and vaginally and deliver a quicker high,” says a spokesperson for the SayNopeToDope campaign.

 Recent polling by Curia Market Research found that 85% think that cannabis use can damage the brains of young people under the age of 25, 81% think that drivers using cannabis are more likely to cause accidents, 63% think that cannabis users aged under 25 are less likely to get a job (only 20% think it makes no difference) and half of NZers think that cannabis usage will increase if restrictions are reduced, 35% think usage would remain the same and 6% decrease.